ChelsiAlise/workingdogdatadash/README.md

 ## Accessing the service

-Finally, you can go to the [Google Cloud Console](https://console.cloud.google.com/) and open your project, there should be a link to the running service here.
+After you have complete the steps above you can go to the [Google Cloud Console](https://console.cloud.google.com/) and open your project, there should be a link to the running service here.

 ## Troubleshooting